ibm-cloud-docs/key-protect/concepts/key-rotation.md

 **If you suspect a key has been compromised, disable it as soon as possible**.
 Check out [Disabling root keys](/docs/key-protect?topic=key-protect-disable-keys) for more information.
 {: important}

-Recall that root keys in {{site.data.keyword.keymanagementserviceshort}} Standard are not just used to create data encryption keys (DEKs), they are also used in conjunction with a master key (secured by IBM using a Hardware Security Module) to create a "wrap" of a DEK.
-The resulting "wrapped data encryption key" (WDEK) protects the DEK, which is used to encrypt data.
+Recall that root keys in {{site.data.keyword.keymanagementserviceshort}} Standard are not just used to create data encryption keys (DEKs), they are also used in conjunction with a master key (secured by IBM using a Hardware Security Module) to create a wrap of a DEK.
+The resulting wrapped data encryption key (WDEK) protects the DEK, which is used to encrypt data.
 If a user has a DEK they want to use, that key can be passed when creating a WDEK using the `wrap` call.
 If no DEK is specified, {{site.data.keyword.keymanagementserviceshort}} creates the DEK for you.

 Rotating to a new version of the root key does not immediately create a new WDEK, but it does mean that on the next wrap and re-wrap initiated by the user that the new root key will be used to create the new WDEK.
 Note that the new WDEK can also be unwrapped and used to read data encrypted with older versions of the DEK, and that old versions of the WDEK can still be unwrapped to obtain the DEK.